colehanan1/FlyBehaviorScoring/README.md

 - `min_variance`: drop near-constant columns prior to clustering to prevent degeneracy.
 - `component_range`: sweep a range of Gaussian mixture sizes (inclusive) and pick the lowest-BIC model with a valid silhouette.
 - `covariance_types`: evaluate multiple covariance structures (`full`, `diag`, etc.) during the sweep.
-- `use_projections`: replace the feature table with flattened lag-PCA trajectories loaded from `--projections-dir`.
-- `combine_with_features`: concatenate features and projections to form a joint representation.
+- `use_projections`: `auto` by default; if projections are supplied they are incorporated automatically, otherwise the feature table alone is clustered.
+Set to `true` or `false` to force behaviour.
+- `combine_with_features`: `auto` by default; when projections are used they are concatenated with engineered features unless explicitly disabled.
 - `projection_components` / `projection_timepoints`: cap how many PCs and aligned samples are flattened from the NPZ files.

+Label CSVs can be merged on-the-fly using `--labels-path` and `--labels-column-name`.
+The helper derives `trial_id` values by applying the configured template (e.g. `{fly}_{trial_label}`) or, if absent, by combining `fly` and `trial_label` columns.
+The merged column is available for clustering diagnostics and supervised AUROC/AUPRC evaluation.

 When `use_projections` is enabled the CLI expects `projections/manifest.csv` (written by `flypca project`) so trial IDs can be matched automatically.